 Method of Preparation

 - Soak the noodles in boiling water for about 3 minutes.
-Adhere to the timing as the noodles will get too soft if soaked for a longer time than that.
+Adhere to the timing as the noodles will get too soft if soaked for longer than that.

 - Now take a wok or a large non-stick pan and add the oil to it.

-- Once the oil has heated up, add Piri Piri spice and chili flakes.
+- Once the oil has heated up, add Piri Piri spice and chilli flakes.
 Let the spices sizzle for a while.

 - Now add the chicken strips and toss them around till the meat is no longer pink.

 - Now add the onion and let it cook through.

 - Next, add the peppers, soya sauce, and pad thai sauce.